 Applicants can choose one of the following tracks:

 |Clinical Emphasis Track||Sports Emphasis Track|

-Upon completion of the Dual Masters Degree and associated internships/practicum, students who have completed a DPD program and been accepted in a Dietetics Internship will be prepared to sit for National Exams to become a Registered Dietitian (RD), Certified Strength and Conditioning Specialist (CSCS), Strength & Conditioning Coach Certified (SCCC), and/or a Registered Clinical Exercise Physiologist (RCEP).
+Upon completion of the Dual Masters Degree and associated internships/practicum, students will be prepared to sit for National Exams to become a Certified Strength and Conditioning Specialist (CSCS), Strength & Conditioning Coach Certified (SCCC), and/or a Registered Clinical Exercise Physiologist (RCEP).

-Board Certification as a Specialist in Sports Dietetics requires an RD for at least 2 years, 1500 hours of specialty practice and passing a specialty exam.
+Board Certification as a Specialist in Sports Dietetics requires an RD for at least two years, 1,500 hours of specialty practice and passing a specialty exam.
 Clinical Nutrition specializations can also be found at www.cdrnet.org.